 Academic life brought Kevin back to New York City.
 Staten Island to be exact, where he was hired at Wagner College to be dean for civic engagement — a role, it turns out, he was wholly unsuited for.

-Restless/miserable at work, Kevin started applying for funding again.
+Restless and miserable at work, Kevin started applying for funding again.
 And finally, something clicked!
 He applied for and received a $5,000 matching grant from Humanities New York.
 The name of the new project: the more stylized, Ritual4Return.

 At the same time, Kevin was introduced to Tom Oppenheim, artistic director and president of the Stella Adler Studio of Acting.
 Tom had been sending theater teachers and actors onto Riker’s Island for a number of years and felt R4R resonated with his justice goals.
-He offered to donate space and resources to the new iteration of R4R.
+He offered to donate space and resources to the new iteration of the project.

 Alex is burnt out on institutional social work, feeling like he doesn’t have a space to affect people in a positive way.
 He feels oppressed and victimized by white-led institutions.